This post is sponsored by EveryDollar™ through Acorn Influence; all opinions are entirely my own.

 I thought that when the hyperemesis resolved, I would be able to pour myself into work.
 Ten days ago, I started having some new symptoms and I realized that I wouldn’t be going back to work as soon as I hoped.
 Three emergency room visits, close to a dozen prescriptions, and two major health scares in a week would mean a serious financial set-back.
 Medical bills add up quickly and you can’t pay for them if you aren’t working.
 My husband handles the bulk of the household bills, but that doesn’t ease my financial fears.
 I had worked hard to try to gain financial independence over the last several years and I saw all of that quickly slipping away.
 I realized the only way that I would be able to overcome my current financial situation would be to tighten my bootstraps and work on a stricter budget using EveryDollar™.

 He hates surprises.
-That’s probably why he’s only had one overdraft charge in his life—and it was ultimately refunded by the bank.
+That’s probably why he’s only had one overdraft charge in his life and it was ultimately refunded by the bank.
 About 20 years ago, he established a retirement account to begin squirreling away his nest egg.
 Part of that process required submission of a check with the initial deposit, and to create the monthly automatic contribution.
 The check cleared his account as expected, and he reconciled it in his register.
 Then, about two months later, the overdraft notice and associated fee appeared in the mail and on his account statement.
 After being told he would have to pay an hourly fee for the bank staff to research the problem, he reluctantly agreed.
-After about an hour of work, they reported back that they had found the problem—the check had cleared not once, but twice.
+After about an hour of work, they reported back that they had found the problem-the check had cleared not once, but twice.
 The company had submitted the original, and then for some reason elected to submit a photocopy of the document a second time.
 The sad part of this story is that the bank honored the photocopied check, even though the number had already cleared in the same amount previously.
 The bank admitted its mistake and restored the fees.
 He’s been vigilant about monitoring his accounts ever since, and it’s proof that it can happen to anyone.
+For anyone looking to start saving for retirement, it may be worth checking out site like SoFi for more information.

 We use technology to keep track of the temperature in our homes, the pressure in our tires, and the packages we are expecting to be delivered.
 Shouldn’t we be taking equal care with our financial health?
 Information is power, and the best way to carve out some extra dollars for your next project or adventure is to set some budgetary goals and begin keeping track of where your money is going from month to month.
 A self-employed mom has to be careful to watch the nickels and dimes-they will add up to a first car, a college education, or a fantastic family vacation some day.
 The EveryDollar™ app can help me create a firm budget and help reinforce sticking to that budget.